mozilla/moztrap/docs/development.rst

 .. note::

    If you are working on a release branch of MozTrap rather than the master branch, you may find that updating the submodule to ``master`` updates the version of some dependency to a more recent version, and your branch of MozTrap is not prepared for this dependency update.
-In that case rather than updating to the submodule's master branch, you should create a new branch of the submodule with a name matching the branch of Case Conductor you are working on; replace ``git checkout master`` in the above with e.g. ``git branch 0.8.X``.
+In that case rather than updating to the submodule's master branch, you should create a new branch of the submodule with a name matching the branch of MozTrap you are working on;
+   replace ``git checkout master`` in the above with e.g. ``git branch 0.8.X``.
 (If you've already done the ``git checkout master``, go back out to the MozTrap repo root and ``git submodule update`` to get back to the pinned commit of the submodule, then ``cd requirements/dist`` and ``git branch 0.8.X``.)
 If you create your own branch of the submodule, you may need to also replace ``git push`` with e.g. ``git push -u origin 0.8.X``).

    Similarly, if you are working on a feature branch, and your feature branch requires a newer version of a dependency, it is preferable to make a branch